Risograph Effect

 • choose a dark ink, light ink, and paper color

-• start from curated palette presets or create your own colors
+• start with curated palette presets or create your own colors

 • use Reseed to generate a fresh print variation